brian-j-smith/Mamba.jl/doc/mcmc/sampler.rst

 .. function:: Sampler(params::Vector{Symbol}, expr::Expr, tune::Dict=Dict())

-	Construct an ``Sampler`` object that defines a sampling function for a block of stochastic nodes.
+	Construct a ``Sampler`` object that defines a sampling function for a block of stochastic nodes.

 	**Arguments**